The International Peace Garden offers you many options – year round – to consider when planning your visit:

 With a wonderful selection of freshly prepared sandwiches, snacks, drinks and more, you’ll be sure to find something to keep you fueled.

-The memorial consists of beams from one of the two World Trade Center that collapsed on September 11, 2001 in New York City after being stuck by hijacked planes.
+The memorial consists of beams from one of the two World Trade Center that collapsed on September 11, 2001 in New York City after being struck by hijacked planes.

 See one of our many beautiful water gardens located throughout the Park.
 Relax to the sounds of cascading water or reflect in the still surface of one of our ponds.